-Booking Summary means the document issued by the Agent containing the specifics of the Charter, including but notlimited to all costs of the Charter, the Security Deposit payable, a Payment Schedule, the ports and points of departure and return and the boat type of the Charter, which is subject to this Agency Agreement for the purposes of confirmation of details for the booking, and to the Charter Agreement for the provision of the Charter by the Principal.
+Booking Summary means the document issued by the Agent containing the specifics of the Charter, including but not limited to all costs of the Charter, the Security Deposit payable, a Payment Schedule, the ports and points of departure and return and the boat type of the Charter, which is subject to this Agency Agreement for the purposes of confirmation of details for the booking, and to the Charter Agreement for the provision of the Charter by the Principal.

 Client means persons aged 18 years old or above who have completed a booking with the Agent.

-Commencement Date means the date the Booking Summary is signed by the Client and the Agent or the date the Agent receives the Initial Deposit from the Client.
+Commencement Date means the date the Booking Summary is signed by the Client and the Agent or the date the Agent receives the Initial Deposit from the Client, whichever is the earlier.

 Departure Date means the first day of the booked Charter.

-Deposit means the initial non-refundable sum of the total quoted price payable to the Agent in respect of the Charter, as specified in the Booking Summary.
+Initial Deposit means the initial non-refundable sum of the total quoted price payable to the Agent in respect of the Charter, as specified in the Booking Summary.

-Due Diligence means the reasonable investigative checks carried out by the Agent on behalf of the Client solely in relation to the Charter.
+Due Diligence means the reasonable investigative checks carried out by the Agent on the Client, solely in relation to the Charter.

 Payment Schedule means the breakdown of what is required to be paid by the Client in respect of the Charter, in the Booking Summary.

 Security Deposit means the refundable deposit left at check in on the Yacht by the Client to secure against potential damages, payable / refundable in accordance with the Charter Agreement.

 Website means the Agent’s website www.helm.yt

 Yacht means the boat type specified in the Booking Summary, which is subject to the Charter.

-2.1 This Agency Agreement shall commence on the Commencement Date and shall continue until the Charter has taken place or has been cancelled, unless terminated by either party in accordance with this Agency Agreement.
-The parties acknowledge and accept that the Agent is not party to the Charter Agreement between the Principal and the Client, and that such agreement is separate to this Agency Agreement.
+2.1 This Agency Agreement shall commence on the Commencement Date and shall continue until the Charter has been completed or has been cancelled, unless terminated by either party in accordance with this Agency Agreement.
+The parties acknowledge and accept that the Agent is not a party to the Charter Agreement between the Principal and the Client, and that such agreement is separate to this Agency Agreement.

 2.2 The Principal terms and conditions detailed in the Charter Agreement will apply to the Charter.
-For example, prior to commencement of the Charter, the Principal may require the Client to sign the Principal’s agreement for bareboat charter, which may incorporate legal requirements for yacht charter in the country(ies) in which the Charter is taking place.
+For example, prior to commencement of the Charter, the Principal will require the Client to sign the Principal’s Charter Agreement for bareboat charter, which may incorporate legal requirements for Yacht Charter in the country(ies) in which the Charter is taking place.
 The Principal will advise on any fees payable for returning the Yacht late at the end of the Charter, such fees may be deductible from the Security Deposit in the Client’s Charter Agreement with the Principal.

-The Client shall pay the final balance to the Agent by bank transfer only, on the dates detailed in their Booking Summary.
+4.3 The Client shall pay the final balance to the Agent by bank transfer only, on the dates detailed in their Booking Summary.

 5. SECURITY DEPOSIT

-The Security Deposit will cover the cost of additional cleaning, unpaid fuel, late return fees and loss or damage caused to the Yacht and equipment, together with anything else set out in the Charter Agreement.
+5.2 The Security Deposit will cover the cost of additional cleaning, unpaid fuel, late return fees and loss or damage caused to the Yacht and equipment, together with anything else set out in the Charter Agreement.

 7. TRAVEL INSURANCE